 According to storm-chaser Dan Robinson, data collected in West Virginia over several years reveals that the northwestern state witnesses the most strikes.
 This “Lightning Alley” centers around Parkersburg, on the Ohio River, and includes Wirt, Wood, Tyler, Jackson, Ritchie, and Pleasants counties.
 In southern West Virginia, Mercer, Monroe, Raleigh, Summers, Greenbrier, and McDowell counties receive the fewest strikes.

-WSAZ meteorologist Josh Fitzpatrick notes an important storm phenomena that occurs in eastern West Virginia and can influence the incidence of storms there.
+WSAZ meteorologist Josh Fitzpatrick notes a critical storm phenomenon that occurs in eastern West Virginia and can influence the incidence of storms there.

 If, like me, you enjoy observing or photographing these ominous wonders, I’ve provided the following tips to help ensure your adventures are safe and successful.
 When tracking a storm, your safety should come first!